mauno-j-ronkko/sharkC64/docs/roadmap/future.md

-# Future plans
+# Future

 ### Next release
-- Variable declaration to functions
+- Adding for loops

 ### Backlog
 - More improvements to functions